CullenSharp2/Demo-201d73/README.md

 This is a webpage I made for Lab 2 of code 201.
 It prompts you for some input, and says your name.
 It says my name too, and a little about me.
 All of this was made simply with JavaScript, HTML, and CSS.

-I added a 'top ten' songs section to the end of my page.
+I added a 'top ten' songs section to the end of my page, and a number of guessing games (seven of them).
+The page tracks your score displaying it at the end.

 ### Author: Cullen Sharp